 This is an active Deep Dive and we welcome your contributions!
-If you are currently involved or planning research activities on Reactive strategies please contact MESA (firstname.lastname@example.org) or submit your project.
+If you are currently involved or planning research activities on Reactive strategies please contact MESA (email@example.com) or add your project to the database.

 There is a growing body of research around activities taken in response to the identification of a new malaria case to reduce or interrupt transmission.
 These actions are commonly referred to as ‘reactive strategies’ as they are triggered when and where there is a recently confirmed case of malaria (index case).
 Reactive interventions operate under the assumption that a new infection identified through passive or active case detection (PCD or ACD) can lead back to a cluster of cases.

 The WHO Global Malaria Programme is currently developing new Guidelines for Malaria Elimination to provide policy advice to countries and plans to incorporate evidence-based recommendations on the use and implementation of different interventions.
 In particular, three reactive strategies aimed at reducing malaria transmission will be reviewed:

 - Reactive case detection (RACD): Testing and treating if positive the sub-population living with/near to a recently confirmed case or who may have experienced the same exposure (e.g. co-travellers, co-workers).